sean-levvel/aws-sa-associate-saac02/README.md

     - MFA is required to change bucket versioning state
     - MFA is required to delete versions
     - need the Serial Number MFA + Code passed with API calls

+## S3 Performance Optimization
+    - Make the upload faster / safer with Multipart Upload
+    - minimum size is for 100MB
+    - parts can fail and be restarted
+    - improves transfer rate
+    - transfer acceleration - must be enabled for transfer
+        - no periods in name